rng-guy/NFSMWBartender/APPENDIX.md

 * Vehicles in "Roadblocks" spawn tables are not equally likely to spawn in every vehicle position of a given roadblock formation.
 This is because the game processes roadblock spawns in a fixed, formation-dependent order, making it (e.g.) more likely for vehicles with low `count` and high `chance` values to spawn in any position that happens to be processed first.
 This doesn't apply to vehicles with `count` values of at least 5, as no roadblock consists of more than 5 cars.

-* Rarely, vehicles that are not in a "Roadblocks" spawn table will still show up in roadblocks.
+* Rarely, vehicles that are not in a "Roadblocks" spawn table may still show up in roadblocks.
 This is a vanilla bug: it usually happens when the game attempts to spawn a vehicle while it's processing a roadblock request, causing it to place the wrong car in the requested roadblock.
 Even more rarely than that, this bug can also happen with traffic cars or the helicopter.

 * The "Events" spawn tables also apply to the scripted patrols in prologue (DDay) race events.

 * The "Events" spawn tables don't apply to the very first scripted, pre-generated cop that spawns in a given free-roam event (e.g. a Challenge Series pursuit).
 Instead, this first cop is always of the type defined by the event's `CopSpawnType` VltEd parameter.
 This is because the game requests this vehicle before it loads any pursuit or Heat-level information, making it impossible for Bartender to know which spawn table to use for just this single vehicle.

 * You shouldn't use fast Heat transitions (`0x80deb840` VltEd parameter(s) set to < 5 seconds), else you might see a mix of cops from more than one "Events" spawn table appear in events with scripted, pre-generated cops.
 This happens because, depending on your loading times, the game might update the Heat level as it requests those spawns.
-You can avoid this issue by setting the event's `ForceHeatLevel` VltEd parameter to the target Heat level instead.
+You can also avoid this issue by setting the event's `ForceHeatLevel` VltEd parameter to the target Heat level instead.

-* Bartender uses different spawn tables for each of the two patrol-spawn types in the game: "Patrols" tables replace the free patrols that spawn when there is no active pursuit, and "Chasers" tables replace the searching patrols that spawn in pursuits when you are in "COOLDOWN" mode.
+* Bartender uses different spawn tables for each of the two patrol-spawn types in the game: "Patrols" tables replace the free patrols that spawn when there is no active pursuit, and "Chasers" tables replace the searching patrols that spawn in pursuits when racers are in "COOLDOWN" mode.
 You can control the number of patrol spawns through the `NumPatrolCars` VltEd parameter, but there are two important quirks: Free patrol spawns ignore the global cop-spawn limit, while searching patrol spawns ignore the remaining engagement count.

 &nbsp;